 Temporary shutdowns, which usually occur the week between Christmas and New Year’s, are scheduled breaks in manufacturing facilities where activities such as inventory, preventative maintenance, upgrades and process improvements occur.
-They’re not necessarily a negative thing, though they sometimes carry negative connotation.
+These so-called holiday shutdowns are not necessarily a negative thing, though they sometimes carry negative connotation.

 - Designate a leader.
 One person should manage the process from beginning to end and be the point person to make decisions.
 This leader should also be cognizant of the budget.
 Once a designated leader is chosen, the team determines in what order things will be accomplished.
 A workflow design might be established.

 - Follow best practices.
 What has been learned from previous shutdowns?
 Maintenance plans should be consistent with current manufacturer plans.

 - Develop and communicate a clear plan.
 Planning for a shutdown is critical.
 Specific goals should be created, and it should be clear who is responsible for each task.

 - Deploy a smart inventory strategy.
 In advance, talk to experts in charge of key equipment to determine what parts are necessary to have on hand.

 - Planning is the key to a successful shutdown.
 In the planning phase, determinations are made for the scope of the project, the pre-shutdown activities, and general logistics.
 Planning should begin at least three months prior to shutdown and lessons learned from previous shutdowns should be reviewed.

 - There should also be a plan and date for return to service.
 Right before a return to service, equipment should be tested to prove they are installed, operating and functioning properly.
 If there are lingering issues, this is the time to address them.
 No errors are insignificant, so it is imperative to make sure all discrepancies are resolved.

 It is important that the team remain open in communication throughout the shutdown process.
 Proper communication will keep morale high and will allow the team to work most efficiently during shutdown.